NASA-PDS/template-repo-python/README.md

     logging.basicConfig(level=logging.INFO)

 to get a basic logging system configured.

+### Tooling

+The `dev` `extras_require` included in the template repo installs `black`, `flake8` (plus some plugins), and `mypy` along with default configuration for all of them.
+Run these against your code with the following:

+    black src
+    flake8 src
+    mypy src

 ### Code Style

 So that your code is readable, you should comply with the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
-It is automatically enforced in PyCharm IDE.
+Our code style is automatically enforced in via [black](https://pypi.org/project/black/).
+See the [Tooling section](#-tooling)

-Note that several PEP8 guidelines are rather old fashioned; trust your judgment.

 ### Recommended Libraries